awsdocs/amazon-elasticache-docs/doc_source/redis/backups-seeding-redis.md

 1. Choose **Add files**\.

 1. Browse to find the file or files you want to upload, then choose the file or files\.
-To choose multiple files, hold down the Ctrl key while choosing a file name\.
+To choose multiple files, hold down the Ctrl key while choosing each file name\.

 1. Choose **Open**\.